 The answer we always give is to first ask the family what they define as a good school.
 Some families will favour the academic results, other families the environment provided to the children, as an example.
 Whatever the answer is though, there is a method to assessing and selecting schools, ahead of the applications:

-1) Contact your local council to find out what schools are in your area and the admissions criteria
+- Contact your local Borough to find out what schools are in your area and the admissions criteria

-2) Find out more about a school by visiting (most have Open Days, Summer Fairs and Christmas Fairs)
+- Find out more about a school by visiting if you can (most have Open Days, Summer Fairs and Christmas Fairs)

-5) Meet the School Head and talk to parents
+- Meet the School Head if you can, and talk to parents, if you can too!

 Remember that families cannot apply for a state school without a permanent residence address in the Borough (London area) where the children want to enter school.